Artificial intelligence takeover

 The snowball effect

-Finally, the snowball effect, or all of the above (more or less) happening simultaneously or in rapid succession, is a fairly realistic fear scientists have as the planet continues to be used and abused.
+The snowball effect, or numerous environmental catastrophes happening simultaneously or in rapid succession, is a fairly realistic fear scientists have as the planet continues to be used and abused.
 Our problems and anxieties will eventually become a tube of Pringles.
 Once we pop, we won’t be able to stop.